 Steps to Take when the SRS Light Goes on

 All vehicles illuminate their SRS lights for about 5 seconds when the car is started to run a self-test sequence.
-The light disappears within a few seconds assuring you that it is safe to drive.
-However, if the airbag light does not go off, it means that something is wrong and needs checking.
+The light disappears within a few seconds, assuring you that it is safe to drive.
+However, if the airbag warning light does not go off, it means that something is wrong and needs checking.
 The appearance of the airbags light on the dashboard should not make you start panicking.
 It’s a form of awareness of a problem that needs your attention.

 What you can do now is to have your vehicle diagnosed with an Airbag Scanner like Autel Maxidiag Elite (MD802), which will tell you why the warning light keeps coming on.